Emirhanyld/js-chessboard/README.md

 board.getSquare("h9"); // undefined
 ```

-### .movePiece(fromSquare, toSquare, animation = false)
+### .movePiece(fromSquare, toSquare, animation = false, takeSameColor = false)

-Moves a piece from fromSquare to toSquare with choice of animation.
+Moves a piece from fromSquare to toSquare.
 Returns undefined if the one of the squares invalid or there is no piece, otherwise returns the moved piece.
+If animation is true then the piece will move with animation.
+If takeSameColor is true then the piece will take same colored piece in the toSquare, if false then the piece won't move if there is a piece with the same color in the toSquare.

 ``` javascript
 board.movePiece("e2", "e4"); // img.piece